U.S. says troop plan only guarantees NATO Afghan mission until end-2015

 The 9,800 troops U.S. troops that remain next year will be split between the NATO-led training mission and a U.S. counter-terrorism mission against remaining al Qaeda targets.

-U.S. Defense Secretary Chuck Hagel told reporters traveling with him to Brussels that how these troops would be split up was to be decided and would depend on commitments of allies.
+U.S. Defence Secretary Chuck Hagel told reporters travelling with him to Brussels that how these troops would be split up was to be decided and would depend on commitments of allies.

 "Obviously we want to work with NATO/ISAF partners on getting their commitments on more specifics on what they want to contribute; numbers of troops, kinds of troops," he said, referring to the NATO-led International Security Assistance Force.
 "Then we’ll make some decision on assignments."